Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-W1E6EWrAsII,375.64,391.24.md

 ### Transcript

-> autonomous drivable vehicles will there be water vehicles there are no water vehicles again whether or not that's something that changes in the future I have no idea as for autonomous vehicles they're in there that's something we've
+> autonomous drivable vehicles will there be water vehicles there are no water vehicles again whether or not that's something that changes in the future I have no idea as for autonomous vehicles they're in there that's something we've publicly confirmed already and all